-You can create a location profile on a single workstation or location profiles for multiple workstations using the ZENworks[TM] Workstation Configuration policy packages.
+You can create a location profile on a single workstation or you can create location profiles for multiple workstations by using the ZENworksTM Workstation Configuration policy packages.

-HINT: To create location profiles that will be used by multiple workstations and then distribute them, use the ZENworks Novell ClientTM Configuration policy created in the Workstation Configuration policy package in NetWare Administrator.
-For more information on using ZENworks policy packages, see the ZENworks documentation.
+HINT: To create and then distribute location profiles that will be used by multiple workstations, use the Novell Client Configuration policy created in the Workstation Configuration policy package in ConsoleOne.

+For more information on using ZENworks for Desktops policy packages, see the ZENworks for Desktops documentation.
 If you have questions while setting up a policy package, click Help.

-To create a location profile on a workstation:
+To create a location profile on a specific workstation, complete the following steps:

-- 1 Open the Client property pages. - Right-click the N icon in the system tray and click Novell Client Properties > Location Profiles. - Right-click Network Neighborhood and click Properties > Location Profiles. - 2 Type the name of the profile that you want to add, then click Add.
+1 Open the Client property pages.

+Right-click the N icon in the system tray and click Novell Client Properties > Location Profiles.

+Right-click Network Neighborhood and click Properties > Location Profiles.
-3 From the Service menu, select one of the following:

-Login Service to configure your login settings

-Connection Service to configure your dial-up connection settings

-4 From the Service Instance menu, do one of the following:

-Select an existing service instance.

-Enter a name for a new service instance, then click Add to specify the settings for this service in the Novell Client Login window or Connection Services window.

-5 When you have finished creating the location profile, click OK.
+- 2 Type the name of the profile that you want to add, then click Add. - 3 From the Service menu, select one of the following: - Login Service to configure login settings, or - Connection Service to configure your dial-up connection settings - 4 From the Service Instance menu, do one of the following: - Select an existing service instance, or - Enter a name for a new service instance, then click Add to specify the settings for this service in the Novell Client Login window or Connection Services window. - 5 When you have finished creating the location profile, click OK.

+HINT: When storing the profile through an NDS login, you can use a File System Pointer.
+This allows multiple users to use the same profile, provided they all use the same path as the file system pointer.

+IMPORTANT: When storing the profile from a Windows NT 4.0 workstation on a NetWare server, that server volume must support long filenames.
+In versions of NetWare earlier than NetWare 4.11, the OS/2 name space was required for long filename support.
+In NetWare 4.11 and NetWare 5 or later, the LONG.NAM name space is required on the server.